InclusivED’s vision is to have all children learn, engage, and be supported in regular mainstream schooling to promote inclusion for all.

 InclusivED values persistence, perseverance, and a presumption of competence on the journey of Inclusion.

-InclusivED believes that Every Child, student, Participant and Family has a right to be part of a fully inclusive supportive community.
-When children and young people are supported both at home and in school we create innovative pathways for their future.
-Trusting Partnerships, Advocacy and Support provide a collective approach to promoting individual and systemic change in education for our children.
+InclusivED believes that every child, student, participant, and family have a right to be part of a fully inclusive supportive community.
+When children and young people are supported both at home and in school, we create innovative pathways for their future.
+Trusting partnerships, advocacy and support provide a collective approach to promoting individual and systemic change in education for our children.

 InclusivED is committed to promoting an inclusive community by valuing cultural diversity and will take all the necessary steps listed below to ensure that it is a consultancy that reflects cultural sensitivity and respect for all cultures:

 1. InclusivED will take steps to negotiate the most appropriate and effective work environment when engaging with Aboriginal and Torres Strait Islanders.
 They will take these same steps for culturally and linguistically diverse participants, organisations and services.